cormullion/Karnak.jl/docs/src/syntax.md

 To control the appearance of the graph, you supply values to the keyword arguments.
-Most keyword arguments accepts vectors, ranges, and scalar values, and somme accept functions as well.
+Most keyword arguments accepts vectors, ranges, and scalar values, and some accept functions as well.

 Here's a contrived (and consequently hideously ugly)